 1. Get a suitable spice jar or container and begin to add the mild chili powder, cayenne, fenugreek, ginger, and cloves.

-2. For the cardamom and coriander seeds, I love to use the whole spices and lightly toast them in a pan until aromatic.
+2. For the cardamom and coriander seeds, use the whole spices and lightly toast them in a pan until aromatic.
 Once toasted, grind into a powder in a pestle and mortar.
-I do not mind if the spices are not as smooth as the ground spices you can buy in a store.
-The flavor the whole spices add are worth it, and the texture adds character.
+Do not worry if the spices are not as smooth as the ground spices you can buy in a store.
+The flavor the whole spices add is worth it, and the texture adds character.

 3. Add the ground seeds into the spice jar.
 Give the jar a shake, and store on the shelf until ready to use.

 Note: We love using whole cinnamon sticks so at times I will omit the ground cinnamon and instead throw a whole cinnamon stick along with the curry masala into my curry as I make it.

 |Nutritional Guidelines (per serving)|